 In a previous article on how to do a great brake job, we only briefly mentioned the different types of brakes that are available.
-Choosing the right brake pads can depend on your vehicle, driving habits, and driving location.
-For the most part, with proper maintenance and care, brake calipers don’t need to be replaced often, so we’re going to focus on how to choose the best brake pads and brake rotors for your needs.
-Generally, NAPA Auto Parts offers four kinds of brake pads:
+Choosing the right brake pads can depend on many things.
+Your vehicle type, your driving habits, and your driving location can all be significant factors.
+For the most part, with proper maintenance and care, brake calipers don’t need to be replaced often.
+With that being said, we are going to focus on how to choose the best brake pads and brake rotors for your needs.
+Generally, NAPA Auto Parts offers four kinds of brake pads: regular, premium, specialty and fleet brake pads.

 Regular brake pads : made for everyday's driving

-OE (original equipment) style brake pads are suitable for most vehicles on the road in average driving conditions.
+OE (original equipment) style brake pads are suitable for most vehicles in average driving conditions.
 They’re what most automakers had in mind when they developed the braking system for your vehicle.
 You can match them with our Premium rotors to benefit from factory-type heat resistance, corrosion resistance, and a long lifespan.
-NAPA Proformer and NAPA QE Brakes will give you the same reliable performance and stability as those originally installed in the vehicle.
+NAPA Proformer and NAPA QE Brakes will give you the same reliable performance and stability as the ones originally installed in the vehicle.
 These brake pads are perfect if you’re looking for factory performance and longevity for your daily ride.

 Premium brake pads: quieter and cleaner